Finiteness of log abundant log canonical pairs in log minimal model program with scaling: On log MMP for semi-log canonical pairs

-In this section, by applying Corollary \ref{cor--logabund-preserved-mmp} and \cite{ambrokollar}, we discuss log MMP for semi log canonical (slc, for short) pairs.
-We assume that all schemes in this section are reduced separated schemes of finite type over ${\rm Spec}\mathbb{C}$.
-See \cite[Definition 4.13.3]{fujino-book} for definition of slc pairs.
-We only deal with projective slc pairs, that is, slc pairs $(X,\Delta)$ such that $X$ is projective over ${\rm Spec}\mathbb{C}$.
+In this section, by applying Corollary \ref{cor--logabund-preserved-mmp} and the main result of \cite{ambrokollar}, we discuss the log MMP for semi-log canonical (slc, for short) pairs.
+We assume that all schemes in this section are reduced separated schemes of finite type over ${\rm Spec}\,\mathbb{C}$.
+For definition of slc pairs, see \cite[Definition 4.13.3]{fujino-book}.
+We only deal with projective slc pairs, that is, slc pairs $(X,\Delta)$ such that $X$ is projective over ${\rm Spec}\,\mathbb{C}$.

-The goal of this section is to prove the following generalization of Corollary \ref{cor--logabund-preserved-mmp}.
+The goal of this section is to prove the following generalization of Corollary \ref{cor--logabund-preserved-mmp} and to discuss its applications.